madjava/my-ckad-journey/kubectl-commands.md

 - `k scale deployment/deploy --replicas=5`<br>
   Quick command to add more replicas for a deployment.
 No need to update the deployment manifest file then apply it if you are faced with this sort of task.

+- `k autoscale deployment foo --min=2 --max=10`<br>
+   Quickly create an autoscale for a deployment.<br>
+   Have a look at this command for options `k autoscale -h`.
+It might just save you some time.

 ### Service

 - `k create svc nodeport my-service --tcp=8080:80 --dry-run=client -o yaml`<br>